manuarora700/emend-text-editor/Readme.md

 -- We now clear the screen and reposition the cursor when our program exits.
 If an error occurs in the middle, We don't want a bunch of garbage left on the screen and we dont want the error to be printer wherever the cursor happens to be at that point.

+-- We have two exit points we want to clear the screen at: die(), and when the user presses Ctrl-Q to quit.
+We could use atexit() to clear the screen when our program exits, but then the error message printed by die() would get erased right after printing it.

+TILDES:
+-- Just like tildes in VIM text editor, We are going to use tildes in our text editor. we’ll draw a tilde at the beginning of any lines that come after the end of the file being edited.
+It is taken from the book PRACTICAL VIM.

+Steve Oualline wrote the first book completely dedicated to Vim.
+It's written for Vim 5.7, but it is still a useful introduction to any modern version of Vim.
+The book is also available as a PDF

+--For tildes, EDITORDRAWROWS() will habdle drawing of each row of the buffer of text being edited.
+For now it draws a tilde in each row, which means that row is not a part of the file and cant contain any text.
+Since we don't know the size of the terminal just yet, we dont know how many rows to draw.
+For now we just draw 24 rows.
+After were done drawing, we do another <esc>[H Excape sequence to reposition the cursor back to the top left corner.